Sleep deprivation in higher education: Technology

-Using technology before falling asleep can affect a student’s sleep pattern.
-The blue light that is emitted from the screens of cell phones, computers, and other devices stops the production of melatonin.
-Melatonin is a hormone that controls the sleep-wake cycle of the circadian rhythm.
+Using technology before falling asleep can affect a student's sleep pattern.
+The blue light that is emitted from the screens of cell phones, computers, and other devices stops the production of melatonin, a hormone that controls the sleep-wake cycle of the circadian rhythm.
 This reduction of the amount of melatonin produced makes it harder to fall and stay asleep.
 The National Sleep Foundation conducted a poll in 2011 and reported that approximately 90% of Americans used technology in the hour before bed.
-The poll noted that young adults and teenagers were more likely to use cell phones, computers, and video game consoles than other adults.
+The poll noted that young adults and teenagers, such as college students, were more likely to use cell phones, computers, and video game consoles than other adults.
 Furthermore, 22% of participants reported going to sleep with cell phone ringers on in their bedroom and 10% reported awakenings in at least a few nights per week due to their cell phones' ringers.
-Among those with the cell phone ringers on, being awakened by their cell phone was correlated to difficulty sustaining sleep.
+Among those with the cell phone ringers on, being awakened by their cell phone was directly correlated to difficulty sustaining sleep.

-According to Elizabeth B. Dowdell and Brianne Q. Clayton, sleep-deprived college students performed significantly worse than peers who had adequate sleep on cognitive skills.
+According to Elizabeth B. Dowdell and Brianne Q. Clayton, sleep-deprived college students performed significantly worse on cognitive skills than peers who had adequate.
 Furthermore, the sleep-deprived students were not aware of the extent to which sleep deprivation negatively affects their ability to complete cognitive tasks.
 Research has shown that individuals with excessive technology use in the bedroom have later bedtimes and tend to sleep later in the morning.
 The reliance on technology in the bedroom, which should be associated only with sleep, creates difficulty separating waking and sleeping activities.
 When measuring the amount of sleep during the week compared to the weekend, students with four or more technological devices in their bedroom had significantly less sleep compared to those with three or fewer devices.
-Since many students do not utilize a do not disturb mode or silence their phones at night, each notification and alert from their phones disrupts their sleep in terms of quality and duration.
+Since many students do not utilize the do not disturb mode or silence their phones at night, each notification and alert from their phones disrupts their sleep in terms of quality and duration.